STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Results and Discussion

-The purpose of the field experiments was to validate our method of simultaneous trajectory estimation and mapping applied during the first and second phase of a prox-op scenario between a chaser AUV and a dynamically active mothership.
+The purpose of the field experiments was to validate our method of simultaneous trajectory estimation and relative navigation applied during the long distance phase of a prox-op scenario between a chaser AUV and a dynamically active mothership as the target.
 To do so, we deployed the our AUV in Baggensfjärden, a fjard east of Stockholm, Sweden.
 A total of seven deployments were done in one day of testing.
 Figure \ref{fig:experiment_paths} shows the trajectories followed by the service boat (the target in our scenario) and the (approximated) chaser, during the seven deployments, which were then processed into nine different datasets we used for offline validation.

-The AUV LoLo, as the chaser in the scenario, was instructed to dive with a constant heading (from south-north and north-south only) and depth for an average of five minutes at a time during each of the seven deployments.
+The AUV LoLo, as the chaser, was instructed to dive with a constant heading (from south-north and north-south only) and depth for an average of five minutes at a time during each of the seven deployments.
 The AUV was tasked to reply to every cue sent by the USBL topside unit.
 On the service boat, which represented the target mothership, we were tasked to: (1) simulate the behavior of a target whose motion model we have encoded in our factor graph (constant heading and velocity), and (2) to relay the measured USBL position fix to the AUV LoLo.
 Using a modified version of the ROS driver wrapping the Evologic's DMAC protocol\footnote{https://github.com/ocean-perception/dmac}, the onboard computer relayed every measurement instantly after reception.
 On response to any received message, the AUV would ping back to the service boat which would in turn trigger another position fix to be acquired by the topside unit.
 This measure-relay loop would continue automatically after an initial manually sent message, and we would timely stop it when the dive timeout on the AUV was a few seconds from expiring---this was done to avoid the AUV from pinging on air and damaging the transducer.

 The scenario conditions for each of the deployments was meant to follow those used for simulations, however, a couple of reasons kept the service boat from following straight lines parallel or behind the AUV: (1) the lack of a visual interface for the USBL meant that we could only approximate the AUV's position underwater by reading the raw measurements, and (2) the limited controllability of the boat at low speeds ($\sim 4$ kts) made it hard to compensate the displacement caused by wind gusts.
 As consequence, in most of the collected datasets, the target behaves in an adversarial manner, voiding the assumptions of constant velocity and heading assumed in our method.